wp-media/adminimize/readme.txt

 * Add new functions: hide tab for help and options on edit post or edit page; category meta box with ful height, etc.

 = v1.7.2 (07/08/2009) =
-* Add fix for deactive user.php/profile.php
+* Add fix to deactivate user.php/profile.php

 = v1.7.1 (17/06/2009) =
-* Add belarussian language file, thanks to Fat Cow
+* Add belorussian language file, thanks to Fat Cow

 = v1.7.1 (16/06/2009) =
-* changes for load userdate on settings themes; better for performance on blogs with many Users
+* changes for load user date on settings themes; better for performance on blogs with many Users
-* small bugfixes on texdomain
+* small bug-fixes on textdomain
 * changes on hint for settings on menu
 * new de_DE language file
 * comments meta box add to options on post

 = v1.7 (23/06/2009) =
-* Bugfix for WordPress 2.6; Settings-Link
+* Bug-fix for WordPress 2.6; Settings-Link
 * alternate for `before_last_bar()` and change class of div

 = 1.6.9 (19/06/2009) =
-* Bugfix, Settingslink gefixt;
+* Bug-fix, Settingslink gefixt;
 * Changes on own defines with css selectors; first name, second css selector
-* Bugfix in own options to pages
+* Bug-fix in own options to pages

 = 1.6.8 (18/06/2009) =
-* Bugfix in german language file
+* Bug-fix in german language file

 = 1.6.6-7 (10/06/2009) =
 * Add Meta Link in 2.8

 = 1.6.5 (08/05/2009) =
-* Bugfix, Doculink only on admin page of Adminimize
+* Bug-fix, Doculink only on admin page of Adminimize

 = 1.6.4 (27/04/2009) =
 * new Backend-Themes